cabforum/servercert/docs/BR.md

 ##### 3.2.2.4.10 TLS Using a Random Number

-Confirming the Applicant's control over the FQDN by confirming the presence of a Random Value within a Certificate on the Authorization Domain Name which is accessible by the CA via TLS over an Authorized Port.
+Confirming the Applicant's control over the FQDN by confirming the presence of a Freshness Value within a Certificate on the Authorization Domain Name which is accessible by the CA via TLS over an Authorized Port.

 #### 3.2.2.5 Authentication for an IP Address
 For each IP Address listed in a Certificate, the CA SHALL confirm that, as of the date the Certificate was issued, the Applicant has control over the IP Address by: